Does your sharps container pass the Candy Test?

 A key aspect of sharps container safety is being designed so that hands, especially the small ones of children, could not reach into the sharps container and retrieve any of the contents.

 When clinicians discuss sharps containers and how safe they are, you may hear someone ask, "Does it pass the candy test?"
-For those of you new to this question, no it’s not how sweet the container is or how much candy it could hold and how is that candy equitable to sharps volume.
+If you haven't heard that that question before, no it’s not how sweet the container is or how much candy it could hold and how is that candy equitable to sharps volume.
 The candy test is simply to devise: if a child dropped a piece of candy into a sharps container, could they reach in with their small hands to retrieve it?

 Image B shows a standard sharps container that can be found in many small health practices across the United States.
 The sharps container is light in construction and has an open access top allowing sharps and needles to be vertically dropped into the container.
 Containers are often at risk of being overfilled, and there is no safety mechanism preventing hand access.

-At Daniels we believe that through safety engineered design, many injury risks within healthcare can be avoided.
-Understanding the patient environment is essential to delivering product and services that intercept human error, and in a sharps container, secure concealment of contaminated sharps should be a non-negotiable.
-Read more about Daniels Sharpsmart container innovation here.
+At Daniels, we believe that through safety engineered design, many injury risks within healthcare can be avoided.
+Understanding the patient environment is essential to delivering products and services that intercept human error, and in a sharps container, the secure concealment of contaminated sharps should be non-negotiable.

 So, did your sharps container pass the candy test?